Rakshitha0112/Rakshitha0112/README.md

 ### 👩‍💻 About Me

-- 🎓 I'm a student from India 🇮🇳
+- 🎓 I'm a student
 - 🔭 Currently learning **DevOps**
 - 📚 Learning **AWS, CI/CD, Docker, Kubernetes**
 - ⚡ Interested in automation and cloud technologies